Statutory Benefits Explained: How to Stay Compliant

 7 reasons to choose a peo for workers' comp insurance

-Statutory Benefits Required by Federal Law for ACA Applicable Large Employers
+Statutory Benefits for Applicable Large Employers (ALEs)

-• Health insurance
+Health insurance

 If you are an ACA-covered ALE, you are required to offer qualifying health insurance to your full-time employees.
 The health insurance you provide must meet affordability and adequacy requirements set by the federal government.